 Russell Wilson has been playing at an MVP level for his entire NFL career, yet has somehow never won the coveted award.
-The Seattle Seahawks quarterback may well be the favorite to take home the honors in 2020, but he’ll have to parlay his strong first half of the year with an equally excellent second half in order to have a shot at it.
+The Seattle Seahawks quarterback is almost always in the conversation thanks to the “Let Russ cook” mantra.
+Though, the kitchen has a tendency to clear out in the second half of the season

-Whether or not Wilson finally wins the award this year, he can take solace in knowing he’s getting paid at an MVP level, through both his contract with the Seahawks as well as his various endorsement deals.
+Whether or not Wilson finally wins the award at some point, he can take solace in knowing he?s getting paid at an MVP level, through both his contract with the Seahawks as well as his various endorsement deals.

 Early Life and College Career

-Quarterback Russell Wilson was born in Cincinnati, Ohio, to parents Harrison Wilson and Tammy Wilson.
+Russell Carrington Wilson was born in Cincinnati, Ohio, to parents Harrison Wilson and Tammy Wilson.
 Growing up, Wilson starred in both football and baseball.
-After graduating from high school in Virginia, Wilson was drafted by the Baltimore Orioles in the 41st round of the 2007 MLB Amateur Draft.
-Despite that, Wilson opted to attend college at North Carolina State.
+After graduating from high school in Richmond, Virginia, Wilson was drafted by the Baltimore Orioles in the 41st round of the 2007 MLB Amateur Draft.
+Despite that, Wilson opted to attend North Carolina State University.

 Wilson redshirted his first year at NC State, but managed to take over as the starting QB in 2008 as a redshirt freshman.
 He enjoyed a stellar season that saw him earn All-ACC First-Team honors, the first time in ACC history a freshman made the first team.